kwojcicki/kwojcicki.github.io/_posts/STATEFUL_LAMBDAS.md

 })();
 ```

 Depending on the number of concurrent imitated users and the sleep time between requests the session based hit rates differed.
-In a sample ran with 10 users and 1 second between each request the hit rates were ```rates: 0.63,0.38,0.41,0.45,0.47,0.26,0.46,0.42,0.43,0.36```.
+In a sample ran with 10 users and up to 1 second between each request the hit rates were ```rates: 0.63,0.38,0.41,0.45,0.47,0.26,0.46,0.42,0.43,0.36```.
 Pretty good if each hit means we are saving 1 call to DynamoDB or S3.

-In systems I've worked on we've seen in-memory session cache hit rates of close to 90%.
+In systems I've worked on we've seen in-memory session cache hit rates as high as 90%.
 However, your milage will vary based on user activity patterns and your exact cache usage, as with most performance enhancements it's good to measure before and after to see if the extra computation is worth it!

 # Notes